danielabar/meblog/src/markdown/rapid-prototype-chatgpt-oas-breakeven.md

   * It did struggle with initial breakeven logic, even after explaining the issue several times, it wasn't able to come up with a working algorithm.
 Eventually I had to "solve" it first with heuristic, then with telling it to find minimum difference among the points.
 Once I explained exactly how the logic should function, it did write it correctly.
   * Seems to prefer `const findBreakevenAge = () => {...}` format but this results in creation of an anonymous function which makes for not very useful stacktraces.
 I prefer `function findBreakevenAge() {...}`
   * Inefficiencies - the same thing will get calculated over and over again, and its up to developer to refactor or point out the issue to ChatGPT.
+  * Lots of hard-coded numbers eg: 65, 70, 713.34, has to be told to make these constants sometimes, otherwise they appear throughout like this
   * Still need an engineer, originally I gave it the problem statement exactly as worded from the SME and asked it to write a web app and it came up with something that didn't make any sense at all, and didn't change the numbers no matter what the user input.